Home Equity – FAQs

-A. The credit union orders an appraisal of your home by a certified appraiser.
+A. The credit union orders an appraisal of your home by a certified/licensed appraiser.
 The appraised value is multiplied by 90%.
 From this figure, any outstanding mortgages you have on the home are subtracted.
 The resulting figure is the maximum amount for which you may apply.
-Your application is then evaluated on various credit criteria and your ability to repay the loan at the risk based interest rate being charged.
+Your application is then evaluated on various credit criteria and your ability to repay the loan at the risk-based interest rate being charged.

-Q. Are there any fees involved with applying for and receiving an Fixed Home Equity Loan?
+Q. Are there any fees involved with applying for and receiving a Fixed Home Equity Loan?

 FAQs: Flexible Home Equity Line Of Credit

-Q. What exactly is an Flexible Home Equity Line-of-Credit Loan (HELOC)?
+Q. What exactly is a Flexible Home Equity Line-of-Credit Loan (HELOC)?

 A. A Flexible HELOC Loan provides you with an approved line-of-credit secured by the equity you have in your home.